magnunn/diabetes_pred/README.md

 # Introduction

-This is a data science project to predict Type 2 Diabetes probability.
+This is a data science project to predict Type 2 Diabetes probability, a binary classification problem with an imbalanced dataset.
 [Click here](https://diabetes-dash-ptbr1.herokuapp.com/ "click here")  to access its web app.

-You can check "Full feature model" directory to look at a notebook with detailed steps on how the ML model was built
+You can check "Full feature model" directory to look at a notebook with detailed steps on how the ML model was built.

 Or you can also look at "Web app" directory to reach a notebook detailing how the original script was adjusted to create a more user friendly ML model and the required files to deploy in Heroku an API with the model and a web app